 - Two gallons of oil is a suggested year’s supply amount for one adult according to the document An Approach to Longer-Term Food Storage.
 You can interchange oils and fats.

-- Many of these items go on sale during the fall, so it’s a great time to purchase them now.
+- Many of these items go on sale during the fall, so now is a great time to purchase them.